-Depending on how you use our Site, your interactions with us and the reasons for which you provide your information, we will use your personal information for the following purposes:
+Depending on how you use our Site, your interactions with us and the reasons for which you provide your information, your personal information will be used for the following purposes:

 - to ensure that the Site is presented to you in an effective manner;